khalid-hussain/theprophetsprayer/MARKDOWN/05-Recitation.md

 He \pbuh used to command making one's voice beautiful when reciting the Quran, saying, “Beautify the Quran with your voices [for a fine voice increases the Quran in beauty]”[^c10] and, “Truly, the one who has one of the finest voices among the people for reciting the Quran is the one whom you think fears Allāh when you hear him recite.”[^c11]

-He \pbuh also used to command recitation of the Quran in a pleasant tone, saying: “Study the Book of Allāh; recite it repeatedly; acquire (memorize) it; and recite it in a melodious tone, for by Him in whose Hand is my soul, it runs away quicker than camels from their tying ropes.”[^c12]
+He \pbuh also used to command recitation of the Quran in a pleasant tone, saying, “Study the Book of Allāh; recite it repeatedly; acquire (memorize) it; and recite it in a melodious tone, for by Him in whose Hand is my soul, it runs away quicker than camels from their tying ropes.”[^c12]

 He \pbuh also used to say, “He who does not recite the Quran in a pleasant tone is not of us,”[^c13] and “Allāh does not listen to anything as he listens (in some versions: as he is listening) to a prophet [with a nice voice, and in one version: with a nice melody] who recites the Quran in a pleasant tone[^c14][loudly].”[^c15]

 He \pbuh said to Abū Mūsā al-Ashʿarī \mabpwhim, “Had you seen me while I was listening to your recitation yesterday!
 You have surely been given one of the musical wind instruments[^c16] of the family of Dāwūd!”
-[So Abū Mūsā \mabpwhim said: “Had I known you were there, I would have made my voice more pleasant and emotional for you.”][^c17]
+[So Abū Mūsā \mabpwhim said, “Had I known you were there, I would have made my voice more pleasant and emotional for you.”][^c17]

 ## Correcting the Imam

-He \pbuh set the example of correcting the Imam when his recitation becomes mixed up, when once he prayed, reciting loudly, and his recitation became mixed up, so when he finished, he said to Ubayy \mabpwhim: “Did you pray with us?”
+He \pbuh set the example of correcting the Imam when his recitation becomes mixed up, when once he prayed, reciting loudly, and his recitation became mixed up, so when he finished, he said to Ubayy \mabpwhim, “Did you pray with us?”
 He \mabpwhim replied, “Yes.”
 He \pbuh said, “So what prevented you [from correcting me]?”[^c18]

 ## Seeking refuge and spitting lightly during prayer in order to repel temptation